TeamPAGOS/PAGOS/docs/User Guide/Quantities and Magnitudes.md

 # -> 1014.4433634457197 kilogram / meter ** 3
 ```

+### Returning Magnitudes
-The outputs of PAGOS unit-aware functions can be converted to magnitudes in three different ways:
+The outputs of PAGOS [unit-aware](../Functions#unit-aware) functions can be converted to magnitudes in three different ways:

 1. by explicitly calling the Pint `Quantity.magnitude` method as discussed above,
 2. by including a `magnitude=True` keyword argument in the function call,
 3. by using the `snv` function from `pagos.core`.

 ```py
 from pagos.water import calc_dens
 from pagos.core import snv